-1. INTRODUCTION
+1 INTRODUCTION

-Recent financial crisis has left a legacy of extremely high levels on NPLs in the CEE region.
-Countries which based their economic growth on the booming banking sector (Sirtaine and Skamnelos, 2007) at the beginning of the past decade, have found themselves faced with a sudden credit growth halt in 2008 (IMF, 2012).
-This was attributed both to the reduced demand for financing, as well as reduced willingness to lend by the European banks.
-The high levels of NPLs are becoming a growing issue, given that experiences from past financial crises show that a lasting recovery requires a "clean - up" of the financial sector.
+The recent financial crisis has left a legacy of extremely high levels of NPLs in the CEE region.
+In 2008, countries that had based their economic growth on the booming banking sector (Sirtaine and Skamnelos, 2007) at the beginning of the past decade found themselves faced with a sudden credit growth halt (European Banking Coordination "Vienna" Initiative, 2012).
+This is attributable to both the reduced demand for financing and reduced willingness to lend on the part of the European banks.
+The high levels of NPLs are becoming a growing issue, given that experiences from past financial crises show that a lasting recovery requires a "clean-up" of the financial sector.
 It is also clear that NPLs induce uncertainty and impact the banks' willingness and ability to keep lending, therefore affecting aggregate demand and investments.
-Furthermore, unresolved NPLs suppress economic activity of currently overextended borrowers and trap resources in unproductive uses.
-All of these problems are particularly prominent in the CEE region, where the recovery following an extreme economic performance of CEE countries, it is sufficient to state that in 2009 all of the 7 countries analyzed in this paper suffered negative annual real GDP growth rates of over 4% (Latvia's economy, for example, contracted by 17.7% in 2009, on a year-to-year basis).
+Furthermore, unresolved NPLs suppress the economic activity of currently overextended borrowers and trap resources in unproductive uses.
+All of these problems are particularly prominent in the CEE region, where recovery following the extreme economic slowdown has been very weak.
+To illustrate the strong impact of the global recession on the economic performance of CEE countries, it is sufficient to state that in 2009 all of the 7 countries analyzed in this paper suffered negative annual real GDP growth rates of over 4% (Latvia's economy, for example, contracted by 17.7% in 2009, on a year-toyear basis).

 Moreover, despite the efforts from the banking sector and regulatory institutions, NPL levels still remain high, especially compared with the advanced economies in Western Europe.
-Table 1 shows World Bank's data on annual NPLs levels for 6 selected advanced European economies.
-According to the data, the levels of NPLs grew throughout the four year crisis period in these economies as well, but have not risen above 5% (2012 data unavailable for 3 of 6 countries).
+Table 1 shows World Bank data on annual NPL levels for 10 selected advanced European economies.
+According to the data, the levels of NPLs grew throughout the four-year crisis period in these economies as well, but have not risen above 5%.
 In the CEE region, on the other hand, Bulgaria, Romania, Latvia and Croatia finished 2011 with NPL ratios of 16.87%, 14.3%, 17.23% and 12.27% respectively.